 The vacation scheme dates are dependent on location.
 For provisional dates, please see below:

 If you have been assessed for the vacation scheme and your application was not selected for the next stage of the recruitment, unfortunately we will not assess your application again in the same recruitment round.
 We use our vacation scheme to assess your suitability for the training contract, so we would not review this again in the same recruitment cycle.

 You should reapply for the vacation scheme or training contract once applications re-open for the next recruitment round.

-DWF will pay for course fees for the Legal Practice Course (LPC) or Diploma for candidates who have yet to start the qualifications at the point of a training contract offer.
+DWF will pay for course fees for the Diploma for candidates who have yet to start the qualifications at the point of a training contract offer.

 For any candidate who has already started or completed either qualification, we do not reimburse these costs.

 We do not have a preferred provider for the LPC, should you have already commenced or completed the LPC at the point of your application.

 For the Diploma, we do not have a preferred provider and sponsored/unsponsored students are able to make the choice for where they study.

 Emerging Talent Coordinator, Hannah Greengrass, shares her top tips on how to successfully demonstrate your key strengths in a training contract application.